 "Several factors account for the growing trend, including inadequate retirement savings and the need and cost for long-term care services," Slome notes.

 Being a Caregiver is Not Easy

 The need for Long-Term Care Services & Supports has increased over the years with the advances in medical science and increased longevity.
-The amount of people who plan for the financial costs and burdens of aging is still fairly low and without such a plan, families will do whatever it takes to provide care for elder family members.
-This creates a tremendous burden on the younger generation who have careers, responsibilities and their own families to consider.
+The amount of people who plan for the financial costs and burdens of aging is still relatively low, and without such a plan, families will do whatever it takes to provide care for elderly family members.
+This creates a tremendous burden on the younger generation who have careers, responsibilities, and their own families to consider.

-Without any advance plan the family has the full responsibility which often includes caregiving.
-Over time, as a person gets older, there is a greater reliance on the family caregivers for assistance.
-This includes providing medications, household tasks, communicating with health professionals, and providing emotional support to the care recipient.
-This increases over time to include self-care tasks, and even routine medical care such as giving injections.
-With time, the family caregiver's role and responsibly increases placing an even bigger burden on the family.
+Without any advance plan, the family has full responsibility, which often includes caregiving.
+Over time, as a person gets older, there is a greater reliance on family caregivers for assistance.
+Caregiving includes providing medications, household tasks, communicating with health professionals, and providing emotional support to the care recipient.
+The amount of care a person needs increases over time.
+This care includes self-care tasks and even routine medical care, such as giving injections.
+With time, the family caregiver's role and responsibly increases placing an even more significant burden on the family.

 "I would expect the trend to continue with more Americans living with and caring for their aging parents," Slome predicted.
 "For many of these individuals and families, a different means of approaching long-term care planning could be extremely beneficial."

 Long-Term Care Insurance Can Be an Easy and Affordable Solution